 Note: The RSs on the activated serving cell in the same band are not required to be transmitted in the same slot as the temporary RS.

-Note: UE may report inaccurate non-zero CQI for any activated Cell during the fast SCell activation procedure only if the RSs on the activated serving cell in the same band are not transmitted in the same slot as the aperiodic CSI-RS for fast SCell activation.
+Note: UE may report inaccurate non-zero CQI for any activated Cell and being activated SCell during the fast SCell activation procedure only if the RSs on the activated serving cell in the same band are not transmitted in the same slot as the aperiodic CSI-RS for fast SCell activation.

 If the SCell is unknown and belongs to FR1, and SCell is contiguous to an active serving cell in the same band, provided that the side condition Ês/Iot ≥ -2dB is fulfilled, Tactivation_time is: